mylivingweb/Observium-Unbound-Graphs/README.md

 restart unbound

 #####On Observium Server
-*This is working for me but not be the correct way
+*This is working for me but not be the best way

 ```
 mkdir -p /usr/lib/observium_agent/local/